James Baldwin: 1950s

-In 1953, Baldwin's first novel, Go Tell It on the Mountain, a semi-autobiographical bildungsroman was published.
-He began writing it when he was only seventeen and first published it in Paris.
+In 1953, Baldwin published his first novel, Go Tell It on the Mountain, a semi-autobiographical bildungsroman.
+He began writing it when he was 17 and first published it in Paris.
 His first collection of essays, Notes of a Native Son appeared two years later.
 He continued to experiment with literary forms throughout his career, publishing poetry and plays as well as the fiction and essays for which he was known.

 Baldwin's second novel, Giovanni's Room, caused great controversy when it was first published in 1956 due to its explicit homoerotic content.
 Baldwin again resisted labels with the publication of this work.
-Despite the reading public's expectations that he would publish works dealing with African American experiences, Giovanni's Room is predominantly about white characters.
+Despite the reading public's expectations that he would publish works dealing with African-American experiences, Giovanni's Room is predominantly about white characters.